truenas/documentation/content/SCALE/SCALETutorials/Apps/AppSecurity/_index.md

 ### Testing the Cloudflare Tunnel

-With the Cloudflare connector and Nextcloud installed and configured, in your Cloudflare dashboard, go to **Networks** and select **Tunnes**.
+With the Cloudflare connector and Nextcloud installed and configured, in your Cloudflare dashboard, go to **Networks** and select **Tunnels**.

-The status of the tunnel should be **HEALTY**
+The status of the tunnel should be **HEALTY**.

 {{< trueimage src="/images/SCALE/Apps/CloudflareTunnelStateHealthy.png" alt="Cloudflare Tunnel Healty" id="Cloudflare Tunnel Healty" >}}

-Nextcloud should now be reachable via nextcloud.example.com and use a https connection.
+Nextcloud should now be reachable via nextcloud.example.com, using a https connection.

 ### Additional Security Considerations

-Use strong user passwords and cofigure 2FA for additional security.
-[Two Factor Authentication](https://docs.nextcloud.com/server/latest/admin_manual/configuration_user/two_factor-auth.html)
+Use strong user passwords and configure [Two Factor Authentication](https://docs.nextcloud.com/server/latest/admin_manual/configuration_user/two_factor-auth.html) for additional security.

-Cloudflare offers Access policies to restrict access to the application to specific users, emails or authentication methods.
-You can find more information in the [applications documentation](https://developers.cloudflare.com/cloudflare-one/applications/).
+Cloudflare offers [access policies](https://developers.cloudflare.com/cloudflare-one/policies/access/) to restrict access to the application to specific users, emails or authentication methods.

-Go to **Access**, click **Add an Application** button and select **Self-Hosted**
+Go to **Access**, click **Add an Application**, and select **Self-Hosted**.

-Add your nextcloud application and the domain you configured in the Cloudflare tunnel.
+Add your Nextcloud application and the domain you configured in the Cloudflare tunnel.

 {{< trueimage src="/images/SCALE/Apps/CloudflareAddApplication.png" alt="Cloudflare Add Application" id="Cloudflare Add Application" >}}

 Click **Next**.

-Create a new new Policy by entering a **Policy Name**.
+Create a new policy by entering a **Policy Name**.
 Groups can be assigned to this policy or additional rules can be added.

 {{< trueimage src="/images/SCALE/Apps/CloudflareAddPolicy.png" alt="Cloudflare Add Policy" id="Cloudflare Add Policy" >}}